AnowarOHossain/CSE29-Portal/README.md

-routine.html — Provides class and exam routine details with downloadable resources. announcements.html — Shows important updates and academic calendars. style.css — Handles styling and responsiveness across all pages. assets/ — Contains images like Class Routine and Academic Calendar.
+routine.html — Provides class and exam routine details with downloadable resources. announcements.html — Shows important updates and academic calendars. style.css — Handles styling and responsiveness across all pages. assets/ — Contains images like Class Routine, Academic Calendar, and screenshots.

 📌 Features

 Responsive Design: Optimized for mobile, tablet, and desktop devices.
 Modern UI: Clean layout with gradient backgrounds, animations, and Font Awesome icons.
-Interactive Navigation: Easy access to all sections via a sticky header.
+Interactive Navigation: Easy access to all sectionshint: Easy access to all sections via a sticky header.
 Downloadable Resources: Class Routine and Academic Calendar available for download.
 Scalable Structure: Built to support future enhancements like additional sections or features.